hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Create create option in 'handle_search_results' to account for 'else'
 - [ ] Refactor 'open_document' selenium functions into selenium utilities directory
 - [ ] Refactor 'record' selenium functions into selenium utilities directory
+- [ ] Add a method for handling "NO DOCUMENT TYPES"

 ### Testing Script To Do